0xby73/0xby73.github.io/doxbin.md

 ![image](https://github.com/0xby73/0xby73.github.io/assets/162903509/23e1b0e0-5f29-49e1-a55b-b4a5eb194698)

 hahaha dont mind the image choice but unfortunately this is only client side and dissapears once the page gets refreshed or is viewed by another person , it shows up only as a mere link.

+Unfortunately, to our knowledge this is just reflected xss so not to big of a deal BUT we did get an offer of about $500 and mxrder got criminal role.

+this is the end of what we know for now but this will be updated accordingly.